-It has a characteristic vibrant green color and unlike most teas, it’s not prepared by steeping, but by whisking the tea powder.
+It has a characteristic vibrant green color and unlike most teas, it’s not prepared by steeping it, but by whisking the tea powder.

-That gives matcha tea it’s intense taste that goes so well with milk and also many sweets, desserts and even dishes.
+That gives matcha tea it’s intense taste that goes so well with milk and also as an ingredient for many sweets, desserts and even dishes.

 This green tea is considered, in contrast to matcha, a much more affordable and “everyday” tea because it’s made by roasting lower priced or older green tea.